Prinknash Abbey: Horarium

-In addition to the daily canonical hours, the monks pray Mass at 8:30 am every day including Sunday.
+In addition to the daily canonical hours, the monks hear Mass at 8:30 am every day including Sunday.
 They no longer celebrate Mass in the Extraordinary Form.

 Art

 In 1972–3, Brother Patrick, a monk of Prinknash, contributed the design and manufacture of a number of items at Clifton Cathedral, Bristol.
 These included the decorative screens to the Blessed Sacrament Chapel.
 Dom Sylvester Houédard, d.
-1992 aged 67, was a world-famous concrete poet and theologian who specialised in inter-religious dialogue.
+1992 aged 67, was a concrete poet and theologian who specialised in inter-religious dialogue.
 His archive is kept by the John Rylands University of Manchester Library.
-Dom Stephen Horton, living, is a noted local artist, watercolourist, and portrait painter, and a spiritual father to many people.
-He is also currently the Prior Administrator (i.e. the one who holds the place of Abbot or Major Superior) of the community until 10th June 2027.
+Dom Stephen Horton, living, is a watercolourist and portrait painter, and a spiritual father to many people.
+He is also currently the Prior Administrator (i.e. the one who holds the place of Abbot or Major Superior) of the community until 10 June 2027.